-Marriott has set up a website for customers to inquire about the breach: https://answers.kroll.com.
+Marriott set up a website for customers to inquire about the breach shortly after the incident was discovered in November 2018: https://answers.kroll.com.

-While it's impossible to completely safeguard yourself and attendees against data breaches, especially those involving stays at major hotels, there are some general best practices that planners can follow to prevent cybersecurity calamities, such as the Marriott data breach, at their own meetings and events.
+While it's impossible to completely safeguard yourself and attendees against data breaches, there are some general best practices that meeting planners can follow.

 Meeting planners should take the following precautions to shore up their cybersecurity: